 Here are 5 common foods that are often not vegan

 Look out for sugar!
 Regardless if it’s white or brown, all table sugar classed as refined sugar.
-Which means that it’s most likely processed with bone char unless it’s outlawed in the country where it’s produced.
+They are most likely processed with bone char.

 Generally, sugar is made from either sugarcane or sugar beets.
 Sugar that processed from beets is always vegan-friendly and the refining process is different from conventional refined sugar which does not involve bone char.
 Furthermore, this type of sugar doesn’t require extensive decolourisation.